Queen's Park (Toronto): Memorials and monuments

 Queen's Park holds a number of monuments and war memorials to commemorate events and/or individuals.
 Most of them were erected during the late 19th- to early 20th century, although there are several memorials that were erected in the late-20th and early 21st century.
 Monuments at the park come in a variety of forms, including a number of full-length statues of persons.
 Several monuments are also located adjacent to Queen's Park.

-The first monument erected at Queen's Park was the Canadian Volunteer Memorial.
-Unveiled at the park in 1870, it is the second oldest monument in Toronto.
-Sculpted by Robert Reid, the monument was dedicated to Toronto residents that fought during the Battle of Ridgeway.